kbbgl/linux_administration/README.md

 #### `sudo` - limited `su`

-Appedning `sudo` to any command will attempt to run the command as the superuser. `sudo` consults the file `/etc/sudoers` lists the users who are authorized to use the `sudo` command and the list of commands they're allowed to run on the host.
+Appending `sudo` to any command will attempt to run the command as the superuser. `sudo` consults the file `/etc/sudoers` lists the users who are authorized to use the `sudo` command and the list of commands they're allowed to run on the host.
 After inserting the correct `sudo` password, a 5-minute timer will open where the user will not need to insert a password.

 `sudo` keeps a log of the commands that were executed.
 The following information is saved: